 Concurrent students wishing to add or drop courses must do so in compliance with the host institution’s policy.
 On or before the host institution’s Census Date, adds or drops may be done through the home institution’s registrar.
 After the Census Date, drops must be done at the host institution.

 Sponsored Students/ Texas Tomorrow Fund Participants

-It is the student’s responsibility to contact the Office of Student Accounts, Room 130, Davis Hall, 817-272-2172, each session prior to the payment deadline date to confirm that an authorization has been received and is sufficient to secure the current session registration.
+It is the student’s responsibility to contact the Office of Student Accounts, Room 130, University Administration Building, 817-272-2172, each session prior to the payment deadline date to confirm that an authorization has been received and is sufficient to secure the current session registration.